lucianserpi/lucianserpi/README.md

+sure, here is something about me...
 - 👋 Hi, I’m Lucian Serpi
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning docker
+- 🌱 I’m currently learning docker in bash
-- 💞️ I’m looking to collaborate on PHP projects
+- 💞️ I’m looking to collaborate on old PHP projects
 - 📫 How to reach me lucian.serpi@gmail.com

 <!---